shirelv/hello-world/README.md

 so very interesting. and deep.

 this is another change i made
-i work at checkpoint for 10 days.
+i work at checkpoint for 10 days

+CHANGE CHANGE CHANGE.